 We issue news in the order received and asking for “rush” service is not applicable to our service, as all same-day news is considered time-sensitive.

 - Your release meets our requirements for proper headline, dateline, attribution, and media contact.

 - Is fully proofed for common spelling errors (run spell-check).

 - Conform things like Cogsworth Co., Inc. and CogsWorth Co.
 Inc. to consistent format for capitalization and commas.

-- Check that the word length matches, and does not exceed, the base word length limit for your chosen plan — especially “Extended” level plans which normally have a 400- or 500-word length limit.
+- Check that the word length matches, and does not exceed, the base word length limit for your chosen plan — especially “PREMIUM” level plans which normally have a 400- or 500-word length limit.